Modern display of the Confederate battle flag: Reactions to the Charleston church shooting

 In June 2015, the National Park Service ceased flying Confederate flags over Fort Sumter.

-On June 23, 2015, three state governors—Terry McAuliffe of Virginia (a Democrat), Pat McCrory of North Carolina (a Republican), and Larry Hogan of Maryland (a Republican)—announced plans to seek discontinuation of their states' Confederate-flag specialty license plates.
+On June 23, 2015, three state governors—Terry McAuliffe of Virginia, Pat McCrory of North Carolina, and Larry Hogan of Maryland—announced plans to seek discontinuation of their states' Confederate flag specialty license plates.
 In addition to the Charleston killings, the governors cited the U.S. Supreme Court's decision in Walker v.
 Texas Division, Sons of Confederate Veterans, issued days earlier.
 The Court affirmed that states are not constitutionally obligated to issue Confederate specialty plates.

 On June 24, 2015, Robert Bentley, governor of Alabama, ordered the removal of the Confederate flag from a memorial on the state capitol grounds.
 A spokeswoman for Governor Robert Bentley told the Montgomery Advertiser on Wednesday that he did not want the flag to be a "distraction".
 Speaking with AL.com, Bentley said he made the decision himself to take the flag down.